College Admissions Essay Support

 We Make a Plan and Get Deep Into the Weeds.

 It can be challenging to figure out what to say in an essay, especially when the stakes are so high.
-Then, it can be even harder to take an idea and turn it into a piece of writing that’s compelling, authentic, and that fits into a 250-word box.
-Multiply this by 5 or 6 colleges each with a few essays - the writing component alone can paralyze even the most motivated of students.
+Then, it can be even harder to take an idea and turn it into a piece of writing that’s compelling, authentic, and that fits into a 650-word box.
+Multiply this by 5 or 6 colleges, each with a few essays plus the common app - the planning component alone can paralyze even the most motivated students.

 Step 1: I’ll sit down with your student and go through every prompt to determine what stories they’ll tell, where they can repurpose content with similar prompts, and devise a plan and timing to get the first drafts done.
 We’ll outline general concepts and key details for each essay, giving them a clear plan of action.